 Photo courtesy Bethany Karn

 Flower Arranging.
 It’s the most recent addition to the DC State Fair contest lineup, and contest coordinator Bethany Karn urges Washingtonians to “think outside the Mason jar.”
 What do Mason jars have to do with flower arranging, you ask?
-Everything at this year’s Fair, since participants must creatively arrange their local flowers in a Mason jar.
+Everything at this year’s Fair, since participants must creatively arrange their flowers (which must be locally grown or purchased at a local farmer’s market) in a Mason jar.

 Sign up for the Flower Arranging Contest now!

 The flower arranging contest judging will be based on four different aspects: the creative and ingenious use of the Mason jar (as a vase); in addition to color, composition and overall design in the flower arrangement.

 Karn suggests that Mason jars have recently been written off as simple, unfashionable and overused, and she wants to give a nod to the fact that they are affordable, cute and authentically all-purpose.
 “Everyone can get their hands on a Mason jar.
 People can be creative and do what they want to the jar, and dress it up,” says Karn.
 For tips on what to do with your jar, Karn suggests you peruse Pintrest for countless ideas.

 As for the actual arrangement itself, Karn says that this time of year is the peak of flower season in the District, so contestants should have no issue putting together a beautiful bouquet of flowers grown in DC.
 Flowers like dahlias, sweet autumn clematis, celosias, sedum, black eyed Susan’s, sunflowers, and marigolds are flowering right now in DC.
 Note that contestants can also purchase their flowers at a DC farmer’s market.